beichenglangzi/KModules/Line Segment Trail/README.md

 # Line Segment Trail
 ### Basic Usage
 You will find this module helpful if you want to add a trail effect following a game object for your SceneKit game.
 The short video below demonstrates what effect this module creates.
 To get started, drag the two swift files into your project.
 Note that if you have already added the SCNVector3.swift file, you can skip that one.
-If you are trying this module for the first time, you are recommended to create a new project, add a SCNCube, and apply some movement animations to keep it flying around.
+If you are trying this module for the first time, you are recommended to create a new project, add a simple cube, and apply some movement animations to keep it flying around.

 [![Demo](https://github.com/KelinLyu/KModules/blob/main/GitHub%20Images/Trail%20Demo.gif)](#)

 First, before creating the trail effect, you need to add two child nodes named "trailTip" and "trailEnd" to the target **SCNNode**.
 You can either do that programmatically or take advantage of Xcode's scene editor.
-Also, you need to prepare a SCNMaterial object ahead of time.
+Also, you need to prepare a **SCNMaterial** object ahead of time.
 For example, you can write the following code to create a blank material:
 ```
 let trailMaterial: SCNMaterial = SCNMaterial()
 trailMaterial.lightingModel = .constant